What Is an Aggravated Felony According to U.S. Immigration Law?

 Permanently banned from admission into the U.S.: After an aggravated felony conviction, you are permanently barred from entering the U.S. or applying for a visa.
 Some immigrants who are banned from admission can apply for a waiver of inadmissibility.
 But an aggravated felony conviction limits the conditions on which you qualify for this waiver.

 Permanently ineligible for asylum status: A noncitizen can seek asylum in the U.S. if deportation would put their life or freedom at risk.
 You’re not eligible for asylum status if you’ve been convicted of an aggravated felony.

 Subject to increased penalties for unlawful reentry: After an aggravated felony conviction, if you’re ever discovered back in the U.S., you face up to 20 years in prison .

 What Can I Do After an Aggravated Felony Conviction?

 If you’re convicted of an aggravated felony, you have two avenues for seeking relief.
 The first involves the criminal court where the conviction was entered.
 The second involves seeking a waiver from immigration authorities.

 Seeking relief after an aggravated felony conviction may be your last chance at lawful entry into the U.S. You’ll likely need to work with an experienced immigration attorney or criminal defense lawyer to ensure your best chances of success.
-If you can’t afford to hire an immigration lawyer, our Ask an Attorney program provides an independent immigration lawyer who will answer your immigration questions for $24/month.

 Post-Conviction Relief in Criminal Court